0xBA5E64/dyablog/README.md

 \*All remaining project dependencies are managed by Poetry, and are automatically installed through `poetry install`.

 ## Getting Started
-Double-check you fullfill all dependencies, then;
+Double-check you fulfill all dependencies, then;
 ```sh
 $ pyenv install 3.10.7 # Install appropriate Python version.
 $ git clone https://github.com/0xBA5E64/dyablog # Clone repo